On uniform flag bundles on Fano manifolds

 If we consider a maximal torus $H\subset B$, it determines a root system $\Phi$, contained in the Lie algebra $\fh$ of $H$, whose Weyl group $W$ is isomorphic to the quotient $N(H)/H$ of the normalizer $N(H)$ of $H$ in $G$.
 Within $\Phi$, $B$ determines a base of positive simple roots $\Delta$.
-Finally, as usual, we consider the Dynkin diagram $\cD$ associated with $\Phi$.
 We will always choose an ordering of the set of simple roots $\Delta=\{\alpha_1,\dots,\alpha_n\}$, (in the case of simple algebraic group we will always choose the ordering of \cite[p.~58]{Hum2}), and denote by $D$ the set of indices $\{1,\dots,n\}$.
 By definition, the {\it rank} of the semisimple group $G$ is defined as $\rk(G):=\dim H=\sharp(\Delta)=n$.

 We denote by $r_i$ the reflection associated with $\alpha_i$.
-Then, for every subset $I\subset D$ we may consider a parabolic subgroup $P(I)$ defined by $P(I):=BW_IB$, where $W_I\subset W$ is the subgroup of $W$ generated by the reflections $r_i$, $i\in I$.
+Then, for every subset $I\subset D$, we may consider a parabolic subgroup $P(I)$ defined by $P(I):=BW_IB$, where $W_I\subset W$ is the subgroup of $W$ generated by the reflections $r_i$, $i\in I$.
 Going back to our setting, for every such subset $I\subset D $ there is a factorization: